ON24 (NYSE:ONTF) Issues Q1 2022 Earnings Guidance

+ON24 (NYSE:ONTF – Get Rating) last issued its quarterly earnings results on Monday, February 28th.
+The company reported ($0.03) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.09) by $0.06.
+ON24 had a negative net margin of 11.91% and a negative return on equity of 6.73%.
+During the same period in the prior year, the firm posted $0.50 earnings per share.
+As a group, analysts expect that ON24 will post -1.35 earnings per share for the current fiscal year.

-In other news, insider Goldman Sachs Group Inc sold 25,000 shares of the firm’s stock in a transaction that occurred on Monday, March 14th.
-The shares were sold at an average price of $12.13, for a total transaction of $303,250.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Jayesh Sahasi sold 70,000 shares of the stock in a transaction that occurred on Monday, December 27th.
-The stock was sold at an average price of $17.51, for a total value of $1,225,700.00.
-The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 195,000 shares of company stock valued at $2,829,450.
+In related news, insider Goldman Sachs Group Inc sold 25,000 shares of the company’s stock in a transaction on Wednesday, March 2nd.
+The shares were sold at an average price of $13.39, for a total transaction of $334,750.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+In the last 90 days, insiders have sold 125,000 shares of company stock worth $1,603,750.

-Several hedge funds have recently bought and sold shares of ONTF.
-Morgan Stanley grew its holdings in ON24 by 265,285.7% during the second quarter.
-Morgan Stanley now owns 37,154 shares of the company’s stock worth $1,319,000 after buying an additional 37,140 shares in the last quarter.
-Citadel Advisors LLC purchased a new stake in shares of ON24 in the second quarter valued at about $401,000.
-Millennium Management LLC purchased a new position in ON24 during the second quarter worth about $218,000.
-Royal Bank of Canada grew its position in ON24 by 237.3% in the 3rd quarter.
-Royal Bank of Canada now owns 3,559 shares of the company’s stock worth $71,000 after purchasing an additional 2,504 shares in the last quarter.
-Finally, Bank of New York Mellon Corp increased its stake in ON24 by 167.3% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 62,160 shares of the company’s stock valued at $1,240,000 after buying an additional 38,904 shares during the last quarter.
-Institutional investors own 57.87% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in ONTF.
+Morgan Stanley lifted its holdings in shares of ON24 by 987.5% during the 3rd quarter.
+Morgan Stanley now owns 404,066 shares of the company’s stock worth $8,057,000 after acquiring an additional 366,912 shares during the period.
+State Street Corp lifted its holdings in shares of ON24 by 52.0% during the 4th quarter.
+State Street Corp now owns 539,361 shares of the company’s stock worth $9,358,000 after acquiring an additional 184,402 shares during the period.
+Millennium Management LLC lifted its holdings in shares of ON24 by 1,526.3% during the 3rd quarter.
+Millennium Management LLC now owns 100,049 shares of the company’s stock worth $1,995,000 after acquiring an additional 93,897 shares during the period.
+Bank of New York Mellon Corp lifted its holdings in shares of ON24 by 167.3% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 62,160 shares of the company’s stock worth $1,240,000 after acquiring an additional 38,904 shares during the period.
+Finally, Parametric Portfolio Associates LLC bought a new position in shares of ON24 during the 4th quarter worth about $442,000.
+57.87% of the stock is owned by institutional investors.

 ON24, Inc provides a cloud-based digital experience platform that enables businesses to convert customer engagement into revenue through interactive webinar, virtual event, and multimedia content experiences worldwide.
 The company provides ON24 Experience products, such as ON24 Elite, a live and interactive webinar experience; ON24 Virtual Environment, a live and large scale virtual event experience; ON24 Engagement Hub, a rich multimedia content experience; and ON24 Target, a personalized and curated rich multimedia content experience, as well as solutions, including ON24 Intelligence, an analytics backbone that captures first-person data to power the insights, benchmarking, reporting, and artificial intelligence and machine learning engine; and ON24 Connect, an ecosystem of third-party application integrations.